Mindoro: History

+Nevertheless, upon Philippine independence from the United States in 1946, the area recovered.
+From 1920 to 1950, the island was a single province with Calapan as the provincial capital.
+In 1950, it was partitioned into its present-day provinces, Occidental Mindoro and Oriental Mindoro, following a referendum.

 Geography

 Mindoro is the seventh (7th) largest island in the Philippines.
-It is divided by two provinces Occidental Mindoro and Oriental Mindoro.
-Mindoro Mountain Range is the largest and longest mountain range in the island with a total length of 200 km north-south and 58 km width east–west.
+It is divided into the provinces of Occidental Mindoro and Oriental Mindoro.
+The Mindoro Mountain Range is the largest and longest mountain range in the island, with a total length of 200 km north-south and 58 km width east–west.
 Mount Halcon, at 8,484 ft, is the island’s highest point and is located in Oriental Mindoro.

+Mindoro is a center of biodiversity in the Philippines, a megadiverse country, and has a large number of species found nowhere else on the archipelago.
+Mindoro additionally hosts its own ecoregion, the Mindoro rain forests, separate from neighboring Luzon.
+Mindoro's biodiversity and isolation is a result of the island not being connected to the rest of the Philippines during the Pleistocene; during this time, most of the Philippine islands were connected to each other during lower sea levels; however, the deeper channels surrounding Mindoro led to it being isolated from the rest of the Philippines during this time.

 Topography

 Mindoro Mountain Range List of highest Peaks by elevation.